NaimalArain13/Hackathon-II_The-Evolution-of-Todo/Hackathon II - Todo Spec-Driven Development.md

 # **Phase V: Advanced Cloud Deployment**

-*Advanced Level Functionality on DigitalOcean Kubernetes*
+*Advanced Level Functionality on Azure (AKS) or Google Cloud (GKE) or Azure (AKS)*

-**Objective:** Implement advanced features and deploy first on Minikube locally and then to production-grade Kubernetes on DigitalOcean and Kafka on Redpanda Cloud.
+**Objective:** Implement advanced features and deploy first on Minikube locally and then to production-grade Kubernetes on Azure/Google Cloud/Oracle and Kafka within Kubernetes Cluster or with a managed service like Redpanda Cloud.

+💡**Development Approach:** Use the [Agentic Dev Stack workflow](#the-agentic-dev-stack:-agents.md-+-spec-kitplus-+-claude-code): Write spec → Generate plan → Break into tasks → Implement via Claude Code.
+No manual coding allowed.
+We will review the process, prompts, and iterations to judge each phase and project.

 ## **Part A: Advanced Features**